rosarioborgesi/aave-v1-from-scratch/docs/14-stable-vs-variable-borrowing.md

 Bob does **not** receive a weighted-average personal rate.
 From that point, his whole 1,520.20 DAI debt follows whatever the pool's variable rate is.

 If the rate remains 10% for another six months, his debt becomes approximately **1,598.13 DAI**.

+## Stable-borrowing Deprecation
+Stable borrowing was later deprecated in Aave V3.2.
+Stable debt had already been used very little, while supporting it required separate debt accounting, rate calculations, and rebalancing logic.

+Variable-rate borrowing remains, with rates adapting automatically to reserve utilization.

 ## Key takeaway